pandoc-ext/fonts-and-alignment/README.md

 [My bold and italic text]{.bf .it}
 ```

-Refer to the [Pandoc documentation](https://pandoc.org/MANUAL.html#extension-bracketed_spans) for more information on styling inline elements.
+Please refer to the [Pandoc documentation](https://pandoc.org/MANUAL.html#extension-bracketed_spans) for more information on styling inline elements.

 Styling Block elements
 -----------------------------------------------------------------